pencilcasestudios/emergency-password-reset/README.md

 By [http://www.themoyles.co.uk/](http://www.themoyles.co.uk/)

-## This version of the plugin fixes an error that causes 404 password reset links to be generated.
+This version of the plugin fixes an error that causes 404 password reset links to be generated (See https://wordpress.org/support/topic/404-password-reset-link/).